andreicioban/Blog-posts-Fullstack-JS/README.md

 #### [Bower](https://www.npmjs.com/package/bower) - the browser package manager

-    `Bower` is a great tool for javascript dependencies that are running in browser. `Bower` depends on `Node` and `npm` and in some cases on `git` when bower packages are fetcehd directly from git.
+    `Bower` is a great tool for javascript dependencies that are running in browser. `Bower` depends on `Node` and `npm` and in some cases on `git` when bower packages are fetched directly from git.

     - `npm install -g bower` - bower is very simple to use and commands like `bower install <package-name> --save` or `bower uninstall <package-name>` should be familiar to you by now.

-  In many cases you will need to specify a diferent folder for your browser dependencies.
+  In many cases you will need to specify a different folder for your browser dependencies.
 This and many other configuration can be defined in `.bowerrc` file:

     {
       "directory": "public/bower_components"